highlightjs/highlight.js/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Request a new feature
+name: Request a new feature (other than a new language)
-about: You'd like to suggest a potentially helpful new feature...
+about: You'd like to suggest a potentially helpful new feature... for requesting languages look below.
 title: "[Request] Short description of the new feature..."
 labels: enhancement, parser
 assignees: ''